IES Tokyo: Society and Culture

 Students must carry at least 15 credit hours per semester and are not permitted to take less than 15 credits per semester.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
 Students choose between two programs: Japanese Language Program (3 credits of IES area studies, 12 credits of Japanese language at Meikai University) and Japanese Society and Culture Program (6 credits of Japanese language at KUIS, 9 credits of area studies at IES and/or KUIS).

-Anthropology, Art, Economics, History, International Business, International Relations, Political Science, Sociology, and Urban Studies.
+Anthropology, Art, Asian Studies, Economics, Environmental Studies, History, International Business, International Relations, Marketing, Political Science, Sociology, and Urban Studies.
 English-taught university courses in Communications, Contemporary Japanese History, Japanese Pop Culture, Gender Studies, Religion, Japanese Education, Political Science, Film, and Economics

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.